Avondale FC: NPL Licence Breaches

 One day prior to the start of the 2020 season, Football Victoria announced that Avondale FC breached conditions of its NPL Licence in 2018 and 2019.
 Subsequently, the club was fined $25,000, deducted 3 points for the 2020 NPL Victoria season, awarded a suspended $25,000 fine and 18-point deduction for the 2020 season, retrospectively deducted 18 points for the 2018 and 2019 seasons and required to pay back all prize-money awarded in 2018 and 2019.

+The 2020 season was cancelled after five rounds due to the COVID-19 pandemic in Australia.

 2021 Suspended Season

 The season was disrupted due to the impacts from the COVID-19 pandemic in Australia, with the season being cancelled in September.
 Avondale was on top of the ladder at the time, but no Premier was declared.
 However, as a result of a court challenge involving Avondale and Football Victoria, it was agreed that eight rounds of games from the 2022 NPL Season would also count towards the 2021 NPL league table, enabling sufficient matches to be played to "complete" the season, and be able to declare a Premier.
+Oakleigh went on to win the notional 2021 league league title.

+The 2022 season was a disappointment for Avondale, who finished one spot outside the finals places in 7th, the club's lowest finish since 2016.

+2023 First Premiership and Championship

+On 16 August 2023, second-placed South Melbourne lost 2-1 to Heidelberg United in a catch up round, leaving South five points behind Avondale with one game to go and securing Avondale's first ever National Premier Leagues Victoria premiership title.
+Avondale secured its first ever NPL Championship in the finals series, defeating South Melbourne 4-0 at Olympic Village in the NPL Victoria grand final.

+Australian Championship era from 2025

+Avondale FC announcement officially play in Australian Championship from October 2025 after submitting in Australian Professional League and club founder from eight teams on 20 November 2023.
+They will continue to play in the NPL Victoria for the 2024 and 2025 season, before transitioning to the new league following season.